Grimrukh/ezstate/README.md

 As a bonus, now includes a semi-descriptive .drb unpacker, which has only been tested for menu.drb.
 Not really interested in pursuing that file format at the moment, though.

-You can find me on reddit as u/Grimrukh or u/grimrhapsody, and on SpeedSouls Discord as chara.
+You can find me on reddit as u/Grimrukh or u/grimrhapsody, and on SpeedSouls Discord as Grimrukh.
+I also appear on Twitch sometimes as grim_rhapsody.